 Am I protected?
 Yes.
 Your savings with Digit are covered by FDIC Insurance, which is currently $250,000.

 Are there restrictions?
 Kind of.
 As of now, you need to be in the US to take advantage of Digit.
 Also, only around 2,500 banks participate.
 The good news is that most major banks are covered.
 The bad news is that some small community banks are not.
 The good news though is that new banks are being added all of the time.

 How do I get my savings bank?
 You can get your money back 24/7/365, though it will take one business day for the funds to show up back in your checking account.
 To get your money, you just text “withdraw” to Digit.
 Also, you can make as many withdraws per month as you like.

 What about overdraft protection?
 Digit guarantees that they will not overdraft your checking account with their saving withdraws.
 That is how confident they are in their algorithms.
 In fact, if they do overdraft your account, they will cover any fees that you are charged!

 Does my money in my Digit savings account earn interest?
 The money that is transferred to your Digit savings account does not earn you any interest.
 But you can earn bonuses.
-You bonus is based on your average Digit balance over the past 3 months.
-For every $100 that was transferred, you will receive $0.05.
+Your bonus is based on your average Digit balance over the past 3 months and the rate varies.
 This bonus is earned every 3 months.

 Is texting with Digit my only option?
 Nope.
 You can download and use their app now instead of texting if you would like.